Ondsel-Development/website/blog/2023-12-02/enshittify.md

 ---
 slug: autodesk-enshittifies-fusion-360
 title: "Autodesk continues to enshittify Fusion 360 with a 27% price increase"
+description: "Autodesk’s latest announcement of bumping the Fusion 360 price yet again makes people—especially small businesses—cringe, and it’s easy to see why."
 authors:

   - name: Brad Collette